A vrhmd object is optional. You only need to make one if you want to use a virtual reality head-mounted display.

 distance_cm

-These properties retain their literal meanings: height of the display panel in the headset, and distance from eye to display panel.
+These properties retain their meanings: display panel height and distance from eye (lens) to panel.

 openRect